 Pointing out someone's mistake indirectly is a great way to tactfully and constructively reprove someone.
 A good way to do this is to use the word “and” instead of “but.”
 For Example:

 We're really proud of you, John, for raising your grades this term.
 But if you had worked harder on your algebra, the results could have been better.

 We're really proud of you, John, for raising your grades this term, and by continuing the same conscientious efforts next term, your algebra grade can be up with the others.

 The latter version is much more tactful and encouraging, and chances are John would do better on his algebra grade next term if his parents took the second approach.

 All that said, the book is defiantly worth it.
 Just remember to read it with a grain of salt.
 Ironically, I criticize Carnegie's book in this article, but it's not all bad.
 He wrote this book for salespeople and business executives, and for those people, this book is fantastic.
-You just need to remember not to use salesman tactics on your mom.
+You just need to remember not to use sales tactics on your mom.